ScaledMap/LoadOut/README.md

 Loadout
 -------

 LoadOut is a Bookmark manager I've been working on to help manage and organize my bookmarks.
 It's a Pywebview application built on flask.
 You can run it as a server or as a webview.
 It allows you to import your bookmarks from firefox and create categories to interact with those bookmarks.
 It would also probably be useful for situations where you want to avoid messing with the keyboard.
 There was a time where i was using opera because speeddial was useful.
 I'd kind of like it to be a more flexible alternative to something like pocket or speedial.
+Works across browsers at least.
 My advice would be to run it as a server.
 You can set loadout to boot at startup and make it your homepage.
 Another option would be to change the icon(so it looks like firefox or whatever your default browser is) and run it as a server. it will try and open your default browser when you click on the exe.

 You could also use this with librewolf or an alternative browser.
 Some of the more privacy focused browsers don't do cookies by default.
 This would be really useful with something like librewolf.

 You could also use the webview as a browser.
 Kind of a limiting experience but you could try it.
 Pywebview doesn't default to persistent cookies.
 History won't show up when you open links in the webview.
 Stumbleupon(guess its "cloudhiker now... lol lost the domain") works well in the webview.
 You can add bookmarks through the webview like you normally would in the browser.
+Works well if you want to keep stumbleupon stuff seperate from normal bookmarks.

 -------------------------------------------